The Dinaric Alps (Via Dinarica)

 The most important alternate is right at the beginning and simplifies the first border crossing issues which are outlined further down.

 The only resupply issue is when leaving Gracac, Croatia.
-There are no resupply options for the next ~266km, but you have the option to hitch or hike down to the coastal towns of Karlobag and Senj which makes the food carries more reasonable.
+There are no resupply options on trail for the next ~266km, but you have the option to hitch or hike down to the coastal towns of Karlobag and Senj which makes the food carries more reasonable.
 See the resupply spreadsheet for details.

 Picking up a threaded fuel canister will require a bus or train to either Split (Croatia), or Ljubjana (Slovenia), and both cities are nice places for a rest day.
 The sidetrip to Split is about halfway along the Via Dinarica and Ljubjana is shortly before the end.

 The karst rock of the Dinaric Alps is very porous and surface water isn't common.
 Drawing water from a well with a bucket will become a common task.
 In addition to my own water source waypoints I've also included the public Via Dinarica waypoints regarding water sources, although I removed the ones which I found to be locked (private wells that shouldn't be relied on) or bone dry.
-In general the water caries aren't too bad (in comparison with the SoCal PCT or the CDT's southern New Mexico and Great Divide Basin), but keep any eye on your next source.
+In general the water caries aren't too bad (in comparison with the SoCal PCT or the CDT's southern New Mexico and Great Divide Basin), but always keep an eye on your next source.
 Due to the timing of a TEAR hike this will likely be the hottest section.

 Huts / Shelters